MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/4-exercise-write-a-caching-policy.md

 1. Region Code UK

-1. Note the result and run again with the same parameters, the date time will increment as this page is not being
+1. Note the result and run again with the same parameters, the date time will increment as this response is not being cached

 This time lets add a policy to control the caching of the  GetQuery Operation.